littlelegz/buffer-overflow-cmsc414fall2022/README.md

 command results in permission denied since `/var/secret` is accessible only to root.
 You will attempt to execute this command by exploiting the buffer overflow vulnerability in `stack.c`

+As a tip, you *will* need to send more than one message to the `stack` program in order for your attack to succeed.
+Take a careful look at the function `bof()` in `stack.c`, and look for the potentially exploitable bugs.

 ### What to do: